October 1, 2025

 All you have to do is add water!

-This week's Creative Juice features an innovative approach to delivering furniture.
-Writing about descriptions for your portfolio website.
-And more.
+This week's Creative Juice features an innovative approach to delivering furniture, writing about descriptions for your portfolio website, and more.
 Let's get into it.

 Creative Juice is a weekly newsletter published every Monday morning so you can start your week feeling inspired creatively to make cool sh*t and get paid for it.
 Every Monday I share something gorgeous, a portfolio of the week, three creative finds, one amazing post from social media, and one lesson I learned recently.